 Should you notice that your outlet covers begin to discolor, crack or show other signs of damage, it’s often an indicator of an electrical overload.
 If you notice scorch marks around an outlet cover, you should immediately contact a professional to assess your electronics and ensure there is no dangerous electrical overload.

 While the most obvious sign of a circuit overload is when a circuit breaker trips, other indicators can be present.
-Some signs of a circuit overload include:
+Some signs of an overloaded circuit include:

 Is an Overloaded Circuit Dangerous?